Bowerbird/bowerbird-web/README.md

 Issues
 ======
-If you have any issues or feature requests, submit them to https://github.com/Bowerbird/bowerbird-web/issues
+If you have any issues or feature requests or improvements for this document, submit them to https://github.com/Bowerbird/bowerbird-web/issues